hemashushu/hemashushu.github.io/src/content/works/_index.md

 ## Programming language

-- [XiaoXuan Language](/works/xiaoxuan-lang) a full-stack programming language that allows you to learn one language to develop all kinds of programs.
+- [XiaoXuan Programming Language](/works/xiaoxuan-lang) a full-stack programming language that allows you to learn one language to develop all kinds of programs.

 _The XiaoXuan Language_ variants: